NticeBlogger/best-fanvue-alternatives/README.md

 * **The Deal:** They only take a **10% commission** (versus the industry standard 20%).
 * **Bottom Line:** You keep 90% of every tip and subscription.
 It’s a simple, high-profit second home for established models.

----

-### 💡 Pro Tip: The Multi-Platform Strategy
+## 💡 Pro Tip: The Multi-Platform Strategy

 In 2026, the most successful AI profiles don't pick one site.
 They use a **Triple-Threat Setup**:

 1. **Ntice or Fansly** for the main subscription base.
 2. **OnlyFans** for the massive high-tier traffic (Hybrid).
 3. **Telegram** as a private, high-margin backend for loyal whales.

-**Would you like me to generate a specific bio or promotional post for any of these platforms to help you get started?**